MrMuntaner/CAP-STONE-PROJECT/README.md

 Notebooks Folder

-- For a detailed overview of the complete analysis and predictions please go [here.](Final_Capstone).
+- For a detailed overview of the complete analysis and predictions please go [here.](Final_Capstone)

 Data Folder